CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 For information with increased protection needs, it should be examined how these can be adequately protected during a data medium exchange.
 For this purpose, a shipping method and packaging appropriate to the protection needs must be selected by the shipper.
 For example, one way to send information that requires high-security information is to use trusted couriers.
 Basically, the data should be encrypted.

-In addition to the implementation notes outlined in OPS.1.2.3.M14 Disk Management, the shipping packaging of data carriers should be such that any manipulation of the data media can be detected by changes to the packaging.
+In addition to the implementation notes presented in OPS.1.2.3.M14 Disk Management, the shipping packaging of data carriers should be such that manipulation of the data carriers can be detected by changes to the packaging.

 Possible measures are the use of